You Need to Calm Down: Commercial performance

 In Canada, the song entered the Hot AC chart at number 40 based on three days of radio tracking.
 It debuted at number four on the Canadian Hot 100, becoming the second top five hit from the album in the country.

 In the United Kingdom, the song debuted at number five on the UK Singles Chart, becoming Swift's thirteenth top 10 in the UK.
 In Scotland, the song debuted at number one on the singles chart, becoming Swift's fifth chart topper in the country, as well as her second consecutive number-one hit in Scotland from Lover.
 In Ireland, the song debuted at number five, tying Swift's previous single, "Me!", which peaked in the week ending May 3, 2019.
 In Germany, the song debuted at number 37 on the Official German Charts later peaking at number 36.
 In the Netherlands, the song debuted at number 28 on the Single Top 100 chart.
 In Belgium, the song arrived at number 11 on the Belgian Ultratip chart later peaking at number three.
 In Sweden, the song entered at number 55 on the Sverigetopplistan chart later peaking at number 35.
+It was less successful in France, where the song debuted at number 154 and spent only one week.

-In Australia, the song debuted at number 3 in the ARIA Charts, becoming the second top three hit from the album in the country.
-In New Zealand, the song entered the Recorded Music NZ singles chart at number 5, becoming Swift's fifteenth top 10 single in the country.
+In Australia, the song debuted at number three in the ARIA Charts, becoming the second top three hit from the album in the country.
+In New Zealand, the song entered the Recorded Music NZ singles chart at number five, becoming Swift's fifteenth top 10 single in the country.
 The song also topped New Zealand Hot Singles chart.

 Music video

-The music video was directed by Swift and Drew Kirsch, and executive produced by Swift and Todrick Hall.
+The music video for "You Need to Calm Down" was directed by Swift and Drew Kirsch and executive produced by Swift and Todrick Hall.
 It was released on June 17, 2019, after a premiere on Good Morning America.
 The video featured a large number of celebrity cameos, many of whom are LGBT.
-In order of appearance, the list includes dancer Giuseppe Giofrè, Dexter Mayfield, YouTuber Hannah Hart, actress Laverne Cox, singer Chester Lockhart, entertainer Todrick Hall, singer Hayley Kiyoko, actor Jesse Tyler Ferguson, lawyer Justin Mikita, singer Ciara, Netflix series Queer Eye's Fab Five (Tan France, Bobby Berk, Karamo Brown, Antoni Porowski, Jonathan Van Ness), figure skater Adam Rippon, singer Adam Lambert, television personality Ellen DeGeneres, entertainers Billy Porter and RuPaul, singer Katy Perry, and actor Ryan Reynolds.
+In order of appearance, the list includes dancer Giuseppe Giofrè, Dexter Mayfield, YouTuber Hannah Hart, actress Laverne Cox, singer Chester Lockhart, entertainer Todrick Hall, singer Hayley Kiyoko, actor Jesse Tyler Ferguson, lawyer Justin Mikita, singer Ciara, Netflix series Queer Eye's Fab Five (Tan France, Bobby Berk, Karamo Brown, Antoni Porowski, and Jonathan Van Ness), figure skater Adam Rippon, singer Adam Lambert, television personality Ellen DeGeneres, entertainers Billy Porter and RuPaul, singer Katy Perry, and actor Ryan Reynolds.
 The appearance of Perry serves as an end to a dispute between her and Swift, although both artists had publicly ended the feud several months prior.
-Numerous drag queens, all past contestants on RuPaul's Drag Race (Riley Knoxx being the exception), also appear in the video impersonating various female recording artists.
+Numerous drag queens also appear in the video impersonating various female recording artists.
 Tatianna portrays Ariana Grande, Trinity the Tuck portrays Lady Gaga, Delta Work portrays Adele, Trinity K. Bonet portrays Cardi B, Jade Jolie portrays Swift, Riley Knoxx portrays Beyoncé, Adore Delano portrays Katy Perry and A'keria Chanel Davenport portrays Nicki Minaj.
 The video was shot in Santa Clarita, California.